lynchmaniac/poilight/README.md

 ```

 ## Installation
-Poilight is an artefact Maven so you can put this in your pom.xml to have Poilight in your project.
+Poilight is a Maven artefact so you can put the dependency below in your pom.xml to use Poilight in your project.
 ```java
   	<dependencies>
 		<dependency>